MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-pass-rate-trend.md

 1. Select Power BI Visualization **Line Chart**.
 1. Add the field "CompletedOn.Date" to **Axis**.
-    - Right click "CompletedOn.Date" and select "CompletedOn.Date", rather than Date Hierarchy.
+    - Richt-click "CompletedOn.Date" and select "CompletedOn.Date", rather than Date Hierarchy.
 1. Add the field "PassRate" to **Values**.
-	  - Right click "PassRate" field and ensure **Sum** is selected.
+	  - Richt-click "PassRate" field and ensure **Sum** is selected.

 Your report should look like this.